uzh-rpg/rpg_flightning/README.md

 ## License

-The code in this project is licensed under the [Your License Name].
+The code in this project is licensed under the GPL-3.0 license.

 Portions of this project are based on code from [PureJaxRL](https://github.com/luchris429/purejaxrl) and